Moderation is not my strong suit.

 A: No, I’m not going to have precisely $600.00 in repairs annually, nor will I have exactly 92.00 percent occupancy.
 This is an educated estimate based on prior years’ tax records, current insurance rates, the maintenance history of my other properties, and an analysis of other rentals in the same neighborhood.
 In reality, real estate earnings will fluctuate every year — that’s why you should be prepared for a range.
 (Also, note that vacancy/management estimates are based on $900/mo rent.)

 Q: How in the $%#&(&!@ did you pay cash for a house??

-- We don’t buy fancy clothes / jewelry / furniture.
+- Avoid fancy clothes / jewelry / furniture.

-- We choose to live in cities that have a reasonable cost-of-living.
+- Choose to live in cities that has a reasonable cost-of-living.

-- We “self-insure” (buy cheap insurance with a high deductible; keep a huge emergency fund).
+- “Self-insure” (buy cheap insurance with a high deductible; keep a huge emergency fund).

-- We save tens of thousands on taxes by maxing out our 401k, IRA and HSA accounts.
+- Save tens of thousands on taxes by maxing out 401k, IRA and HSA accounts.

-- We’ve both always, always, always had a side hustle.
-We’ve never had “just” one job.
+- Always, always, always have a side hustle.
+I’ve never had “just” one job.

 So … lather, rinse, repeat, and you’ll eventually amass $50,000 in cash.
 Invest it, then re-invest the profits, and you’ll create a self-sustaining cycle.

 Q: But I don’t want to buy a used car / cut my cable / live with roommates.

 A: That’s a choice.
 You can afford anything, but not everything.
 You can choose to spend thousands buying a new car or keeping your guest room vacant — but that choice demands trade-offs.